te-papa/aws-key-disabler/readme.md

 ## Current Limitations

-* The key will only send to a designated address as EC2 accounts don't have an email address associated with them
+* A report containing the output (json) of scan will be sent to a single defined sysadmin account, refer to the `report_to` attribute in the `/grunt/package.json` build configuration file.
-* Keys are only disabled, not deleted or replaced
+* Keys are only disabled, not deleted nor replaced

 ## Prerequisites